-Our institution offers both a B.A. and a B.S. in the same major.
+Our institution offers both a Bachelor of Arts and a Bachelor of Science in the same major.
 Should they be counted as one or two degree programs?

 They should be counted as two programs; each degree designation is counted as a separate program.